-- (1) All Trustees and Executive Officers listed in this table, with the exception of Mr. Aiello, maintain a mailing address at 505 Main Street, P.O.
+- (1) All Trustees and Executive Officers listed in this table, with the exception of John A. Aiello, maintain a mailing address at 505 Main Street, P.O.
 Box 667, Hackensack, New Jersey 07602.
-Mr. Aiello maintains a mailing address at 125 Half Mile Road, Suite 300, Red Bank, New Jersey 07701. - (2) Except as otherwise indicated, all of the Shares are held beneficially and of record. - (3) A Trustee and Executive Officer of the Trust. - (4) Includes 74,392 Shares held by Mr. Hekemian's wife, with respect to which Mr. Hekemian disclaims beneficial ownership.
-Also includes (i) an aggregate of 45,000 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (ii) 14,196 Shares held in certain trusts for which Mr. Hekemian is a trustee and one trust in which Mr. Hekemian is a beneficiary, and (iii) 72,740 Shares held by the Robert and Mary Jane Hekemian Foundation, Inc. of which Mr. Hekemian is the President, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships and trusts.
+John A. Aiello maintains a mailing address at 125 Half Mile Road, Suite 300, Red Bank, New Jersey 07701. - (2) Except as otherwise indicated, all of the Shares are held beneficially and of record. - (3) A Trustee and Executive Officer of the Trust.

-- (5) A Trustee of the Trust. - (6) Includes 189,879 Shares held by Mr. Klein's wife, with respect to which Mr. Klein disclaims beneficial ownership. - (7) Includes 4,250 Shares which are held by Mr. Artinian's son, with respect to which Mr. Artinian disclaims beneficial ownership. - (8) Includes 2,000 shares held by Mr. Aufzien's wife, with respect to which Mr. Aufzien disclaims beneficial ownership. - (9) Includes 4,000 shares held by Mr. McBride's wife. - (10) Shares beneficially owned do not exceed 1% of the Trust's issued and outstanding Shares. - (11) Includes (i) an aggregate of 102,216 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (ii) 9,238 Shares which are held in trust by Mr. Hekemian for the benefit of his children, and (iii) an aggregate of 11,000 Shares which are held in certain trusts for the benefit of Mr. Hekemian's nephews and of which Mr. Hekemian is trustee, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships.
-Also includes 25,458 Shares held in a trust of which Mr. Hekemian is a beneficiary, with respect to which Shares Mr. Hekemian disclaims beneficial ownership except to the extent of his pecuniary interest in such trust. - (12) An Executive Officer of the Trust.
+- (4) Includes 74,392 Shares held by Mr. Hekemian's wife, with respect to which Mr. Hekemian disclaims beneficial ownership.
+Also includes (i) an aggregate of 45,000 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (ii) 14,196 Shares held in certain trusts for which Mr. Hekemian is a trustee and one trust in which Mr. Hekemian is a beneficiary, and (iii) 72,740 Shares held by the Robert and Mary Jane Hekemian Foundation, Inc. of which Mr. Hekemian is the President, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships and trusts. - (5) Vested options to acquire Shares that are currently exercisable. - (6) A Trustee of the Trust. - (7) Includes 189,879 Shares held by Mr. Klein's wife, with respect to which Mr. Klein disclaims beneficial ownership. - (8) Includes 400 shares held in an Individual Retirement Account for the benefit of Mr. Artinian.
+Also includes 4,250 Shares which are held by Mr. Artinian's son, with respect to which Mr. Artinian disclaims beneficial ownership. - (9) Includes 2,000 shares held by Mr. Aufzien's wife, with respect to which Mr. Aufzien disclaims beneficial ownership. - (10) Includes 4,000 shares held by Mr. McBride's wife. - (11) Shares beneficially owned do not exceed 1% of the Trust's issued and outstanding Shares. - (12) Includes (i) an aggregate of 102,216 Shares which are held by certain partnerships in which Mr. Hekemian is a partner, (ii) 9,238 Shares which are held in trust by Mr. Hekemian for the benefit of his children, and (iii) an aggregate of 11,000 Shares which are held in certain trusts for the benefit of Mr. Hekemian's nephews and of which Mr. Hekemian is trustee, all of such Shares with respect to which Mr. Hekemian disclaims beneficial ownership thereof except to the extent of his pecuniary interest in the partnerships.
+Also includes 25,458 Shares held in a trust of which Mr. Hekemian is a beneficiary, with respect to which Shares Mr. Hekemian disclaims beneficial ownership except to the extent of his pecuniary interest in such trust.